 This is exactly why SaaS companies cannot simply afford to provide average customer service.
 The competition is immense; to sustain and grow, you need to display a strong commitment towards providing value and delivering a superior customer service experience.
-This will not only help you retain customers but attract new ones as well.
+This will not only help retain customers but attract new ones as well.

 Delivering a superior customer experience is not easy.
 The following tips will help you get started and ensure that customers won’t slip through your fingers.